softwaresaved/automated_testing/README.md

 ### A regression test in R

-As an example of how the recipe can be used with other languages, here is one of our regression tests in R.
+As an example of how the recipe can be used with other languages, here is one of our regression tests in R, [test_count_frequency.R](./test_count_frequency.R):

 ```
 library(testthat)